BinitaBharati/jmschirp/README.md

 Todo

 ### Proprietary vendor support
 Proprietary vendor jars (like Tibco EMS jars) arent available in public.
-The user requiring proprietary vendor support need to  build the solution jar themselves.Outlined below are the steps to achieve this:
+The user requiring proprietary vendor support needs to  build the solution jar themselves.Outlined below are the steps to achieve this:
 * Clone this repo to the local machine.
 * cd to the cloned directory (jmschirp).
 * Edit the *packaging* from *war* to *jar* in the pom.xml.